Quick Answer

 The drone wins on cost, speed, and client experience.
 On any property where a visual inspection is the goal, there's no good argument for scaffolding.

 The fastest route to first bookings is existing relationships.
-If you're already a roofer, surveyor, or builder, your current client base is your pipeline.
-A simple message to past clients saying you're now offering drone surveys for property inspections, insurance claims, and pre-purchase checks will get responses.
+If you are already a roofer, surveyor, or builder, your current client base is your pipeline.
+A simple message to past clients saying you are now offering drone surveys for property inspections, insurance claims, and pre-purchase checks will get responses.
+I have seen this work in practice across the trades: a joiner in Stockton sent 40 WhatsApp messages to old customers on a Sunday evening and had three bookings by Tuesday morning.
+No advert, no website, just existing trust.

 - Insurers and loss adjusters: drone footage is compelling evidence for claims involving storm damage, subsidence, or disputed defects